 The ALP now has a convincing mandate to continue with its socially progressive agenda.
 With the mountain ash forests on Melbourne’s doorstep on the verge of collapse from over-logging, creation of these parks and action to reform and transition the forestry industry remains unfinished business for a government that knows it needs to deliver on forest protection.

-But the apparent loss of most seats currently held by The Greens can only be bad for the environment.
+But the loss of most seats that had been held by The Greens can only be bad for the environment.
 The Greens have consistently pushed a pro environment agenda and acted to amplify the voices of the community and environment movement on key climate, energy and conservation issues.

 But these changes could have some interesting implications for the environment.
 As one example, rivers didn't feature in the mainstream election campaign in Melbourne but it has long been a focus for regional communities.
-Notably, votes in the seat of Mildura will go down to the line as independent candidate, Ali Cupper, threatens to unseat Nationals MP Peter Crisp who has held the seat since 2006.
+The election of an independent candidate in Mildura, Ali Cupper, is interesting.
+She unseated Nationals MP Peter Crisp, who has held the seat since 2006.
 Ali could be a good ally for Rivers.

 FoE’s campaign to encourage the Andrews government to ‘rethink the Link’ (North East Link) can be found here.